-From 15 to 21, I lived like a complete heathen from hell.
-Drinking, doing drugs, listening to heavy metal, being promiscuous … doing everything I could to gorge this flesh.
-You would think that I was happy, but I was actually quite miserable.
+From 15 to 21, I lived like a complete heathen from hell – drinking, doing drugs, listening to heavy metal, being promiscuous … doing everything I could to gorge this flesh.
+You would think that I would have been happy, but I was actually quite miserable.
 I would party until the wee hours of the morning, then I would come home and listen to Keith Green, and just cry myself to sleep.
-Paul claimed to be the Worst of Sinners … I claim that I was the most pathetic of sinners.
+Paul claimed to be the worst of sinners … I claim that I was the most pathetic of sinners.

 That was over 20 years ago, but during that time … was I still “saved?”

 Most christians narrow their “salvation experience” down to a certain event.
 It could have been an emotionally-fueled church service where they answered an altar call, walked down the aisle, got on their knees, said the “sinner’s prayer” and asked Jesus into their heart.
 Maybe it was a desperate situation where their life was in danger and they looked to heaven and said “Help!”
 It’s also possible that they could have simply prayed with someone and asked Jesus into their heart.
 However it came to pass, we can usually remember a specific time when we were “converted.”